 Smoothing Out Body Butter Bumps

-First, slowly melt your butter for a few seconds at a time in the microwave, or by using a double boiler on low heat (being very careful to avoid water splashing into the product, and be very careful not to overheat or boil the butter).
-If your body butter is already melted from natural heat exposure, no need to melt it again.
+First, slowly melt your butter.
+You can zap is for a few seconds at a time in the microwave (use a microwave-safe container), or by using a double boiler on low heat.
+Be very careful to avoid water splashing into the product, and be very careful not to overheat or boil the butter.

 If your body butter is already melted from natural heat exposure, no need to melt it again.

 Next, place the butter in the freezer for 3-5 minutes.
 You will notice the product solidifying and you can continue to cool your butter in the freezer or whip it.
-Whipping will return the butter back to it's original "as shipped" state.
-Simply whisk the butter before it's completely solidified (when it looks a bit like pancake batter).
-I whipped mine with a clean min-whisk that I had, but you can also use a fork.
-Continue whipping until the oils solidify.
+Whipping will return the butter back to it’s original “as shipped” state.
+Simply whisk the butter before it’s completely solidified (when it looks a bit like pancake batter).
+I whipped mine with a clean and sterile min-whisk that I had, but you can also use a fork.
+Continue whipping until the oils are a fluffy whipped consistency.

 Tip: I have a few customers who love using their own essential oils with the Pure Body Butter.
 It’s unscented, making it the perfect base for adding a few drops of your favorite essential oil.
 Just melt, cool to whipping state, add the essential oils, and whip away!